 - giving your child a dose of an antihistamine if the area is very itchy

 - giving your child paracetamol or ibuprofen in recommended doses if the area is painful.

 If your child has symptoms of anaphylaxis, lay her flat, give her an adrenaline auto-injector (if available) and call an ambulance – phone 000.

-Your allergist or immunologist might also discuss the benefits of allergen immunotherapy with you if your child is at risk of anaphylaxis from the stings of insects or ants.
-This treatment takes 3-5 years to work but is usually very effective.
+Your allergist or immunologist might also talk with you about the benefits of allergen immunotherapy if your child is at risk of anaphylaxis from the stings of insects or ants.
+This treatment typically takes 3-5 years to complete but is usually very effective.

 Prevent insect stings and bites to your child by:

 - getting him to wear shoes, long sleeves and pants when he’s outside (light-coloured clothing is less attractive to bees and wasps), and gloves if he’s gardening

 - being aware of areas where insects are very active – for example, near beehives or around swimming pools